epfahl/tim/README.md

 The body of the `Tim.time` macro wraps around Erlang's [`:timer.tc`](https://www.erlang.org/doc/man/timer.html#tc-1) function that returns `{<execution time in microseconds>, <result value>}`.
 The reason that `time` is a macro is so that the entire expression remains unevaluated until called inside `:timer.tc`.
-To generate timing statistics over independent executions, `:timer.tc` is called `n` times with the initially unevaluated expression.
+To generate timing statistics over independent executions, `:timer.tc` and the expression are evaluated `n` times.